Vietnam.vn - Nền tảng quảng bá Việt Nam

-The brocade sewing facility model in Thao Chu Phin to the self-managed women's group in Son La are typical examples of women's strong inner strength when they have access to capital, skills and opportunities, gradually taking control of their economy and life.
+The brocade sewing facility model in Thao Chu Phin to the self-managed women's group in Son La are typical examples showing the strong inner strength of women when they have access to capital, skills and opportunities, gradually taking control of their economy and life.

 According to the research of the group of authors, Dr. Colonel Nguyen Thi Thuan and Lieutenant Colonel Nguyen Thi Kim Lien - Faculty of Vietnamese Language and Culture, Academy of Military Science, to develop the economy in mountainous areas, it is necessary to focus on developing cooperative economic models led by women, especially in areas such as brocade, clean agricultural products, ethnic cuisine and indigenous tourism.